EmilyGibbons1/EmilyGibbons1/README.md

 ### Hi there 👋
-I am currently learning about computer systems, and my some of my project smay be worked on this site!
+I am currently learning about computer systems, and my some of my projects may even be completed on this site!
 I am currently working on a few projects related to my Java and C++ classes.
 My favorite hobby is playing video games, but I also really enjoy reading.
 So far with Github, I have enjoyed learning about how every piece of it works and connects.
 I am excited to learn more as time goes on.